google-deepmind/mujoco/doc/XMLreference.rst

    define the tendons).
 The "main" tendons are parallel to the axes of the grid.
 In addition one can create diagonal "shear" tendons, using the :el:`tendon` sub-element.
 This type is suitable for simulating strings as well as cloth.

-   The **rope** type creates a 1D grid of bodies, each having a geom with user-defined type (sphere, capsule or ellipsoid) and 2 hinge joints with axes orthogonal to the grid, creating a universal joint with the previous body.
-   This corresponds to a kinematic chain which can bend but cannot stretch or twist.
-In addition, one can specify stretch and twist joints (slide and hinge respectively) with the :el:`joint` sub-element.
-When specified, these extra joints are equality-constrained, but the constraint is soft by default so that some stretch and twist are possible.
-   The rope can extend in one or both directions from the parent body.
-To specify the origin of the rope, the parent body *must* be named so that it fits the automatic naming convention.
-For example, to make the parent be the first body in the chain, and assuming we have prefix="C", the parent body should be named "CB0".
-When the parent is not at the end, the rope consists of two kinematic chains starting at the parent and extending in opposite directions.

-   The **loop** type is the same as the rope type except the elements are arranged in a circle, and the first and last elements are equality-constrained to remain connected (using the "connect" constraint type).
-The softness of this equality constraint is adjusted with the attributes solrefsmooth and solimpsmooth.

    The **cable** type creates a 1D chain of bodies connected with ball joints, each having a geom with user-defined type (cylinder, capsule or box).
 The geometry can either be defined with an array of 3D vertex coordinates :at:`vertex` or with prescribed functions with the option :at:`curve`.
 Currently, only linear and trigonometric functions are